yamt/jsonsink/README.md

     among implementations because of different string representations of numbers.)

-    In case of `flatbuffers`, it generates 1696 bytes binary data.
+    In case of `FlatBuffers`, it generates 1696 bytes binary data.

 * `peak heap usage`